EvenTorset/fxr-ws-reloader/README.md

 # FXR WebSocket Reloader
 This is a DLL mod for Elden Ring that allows FXR files to be reloaded while the game is still running.

 It hosts a WebSocket server that performs the reload when requested to.
-It can also be requested to change the resident SFX param fields of a weapon, which can be used to respawn SFX.
+It can also be requested to change the resident SFX param fields of a weapon, or the SFX and VFX for a SpEffect, which can be used to respawn effects.

 ## Installation
 You can download the mod from the [Releases page](https://github.com/EvenTorset/fxr-ws-reloader/releases/latest).
 To make the game load the DLL, you have two main options: